todogroup/todogroup.org/_posts/2015-02-24-why-we-run-an-open-source-program-walmart-labs.md

 ## Your company is in a fight for great engineers

 There are great engineers all over the world, and your company is probably fighting to get as many of them as possible.
-The supply doesn't meet demand, so it is important to do everything you can to help attract, and retrain talent.
+The supply doesn't meet demand, so it is important to do everything you can to help attract, and retain talent.

 The majority of great engineers have GitHub profiles and have been working on projects there (open source and otherwise).
 The stack has become ubiquitous, and the majority of engineers either like it, or are "happy" enough with it.
 There are a few grey beards that rant on about Perforce or something else... but that is pretty rare :)